 - Know your wildlife and how to find them, as those rare shots are what pays the most.

 - Familiarize yourself with the freelance business model, as most wildlife photographers are freelance workers.

 - Develop a marketing plan and strategy for getting your name out there and branding yourself.

 - Find a mentor, get someone who knows the trade and all the good spots to shoot.

 Since the majority of photographers in this industry are freelancers, this type of entry into the market is the only way.
-Only after freelance work do career contracts become available to individual photographers.
+Only after freelance work does career contracts become available to individual photographers.

 If you find this to be true as well, don’t get discouraged.
 My career in a completely different field didn’t take off until I started freelancing.
 The best part of freelancing professional work is the ability to enjoy the freedom to travel and see the world.